This is the Ultimate Guide to Low-Carb Sweeteners. You'll learn which ones to use, and which ones to avoid.

 Sucralose, Aspartame, Saccharin, Acesulfame K

-These are all artificial sweeteners which I personally avoid.
+These are all artificial sweeteners that I personally avoid.
 There are too many conflicting studies to delve into here, both for and against each of them.

-There are numerous reports linking these to raised blood sugars, weight gain, depression, abnormal gut bacteria, seizures, blurred vision, and migraines.
+Numerous reports are linking these to raised blood sugars, weight gain, depression, abnormal gut bacteria, seizures, blurred vision, and migraines.
 Aspartame is incredibly controversial with reports claiming it causes cancer and others stating it is completely safe.

 It should be avoided by those who have the genetic disorder PKU (phenylketonuria).